nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format: `import -f <file_path> [-g <number_of_group_columns>] [-a <number_of_assessment_columns>] [-t <number_of_tag_columns>]`

 * The file path can be either the absolute path or the relative path.
-The relative path will be relative to the folder your jar file is located.
+The relative path will be relative to the folder your JAR file is located.
 * The first row of the CSV file needs to be headers for the respective columns.
 * The header for the assessment columns should the name of the assessment.
 For example, `Rune Trials`.
 The header for every other column does not matter.
 * Every row apart from the first represents a student.